astrohart/MFR/MFR.Operations.Descriptions/README.md

 This method has no parameters.

-<a name='T-MFR-Operations-Descriptions-RenameSolutionFolderOperationStartedDescription'></a>
+<a name='T-MFR-Operations-Descriptions-RenameSolutionFoldersOperationStartedDescription'></a>
-## RenameSolutionFolderOperationStartedDescription `type`
+## RenameSolutionFoldersOperationStartedDescription `type`

 ##### Namespace